A Day in the Life (film)

-A Day in the Life is a 2009 American musical crime film, written, directed by and starring Sticky Fingaz, released on July 7, 2009 by Major Independents and Lions Gate Films.
+A Day in the Life is a 2009 American musical crime film, written, directed by and starring Sticky Fingaz, released on July 7, 2009 by Major Independents and Lionsgate.
 The film tells about one day in the life of Sticky, the leader of the gang, who is trying to escape from criminal life.
 A Day in the Life contains no spoken dialogue.
 Instead, the actors rap all their lines over a hip-hop beat.

 The main role in the film was played by Sticky Fingaz.
 He also wrote the script and presented himself as a producer and composer of the film.
 The film co-stars Bokeem Woodbine, Michael Rapaport, Omar Epps, Mekhi Phifer and rappers Fredro Starr, Kurupt and Treach from the rap-group Naughty By Nature.
-It's the last film appearance of Lamont Bentley who died in a car accident 4 years earlier.
+It's the last film appearance of Lamont Bentley who died in a car accident four years earlier.
+It is also the final film appearance of Michael Taliferro who died of a stroke in 2006.

 Plot

 Sticky Fingaz plays a main role in a rap musical about gangster that gets caught up in a bloody war between two criminal families.
 When the Black's family attacks a crack house and kills its people, Stick is forced to choose between retreat and revenge, which may involve him in a vicious circle of violence.